Universal Recording Corporation: Walton Street

 Universal Recording was the most advanced and largest independent recording facility in the country.
 Producers and arrangers such as Nelson Riddle, Mitch Miller and Quincy Jones grew to prefer the studio for their big band and orchestral recordings.
 Engineer Bruce Swedien began working for the studio.
 In 1957, Putnam sold his interest in Universal Recording and moved to Hollywood, where he established United Recording Corp.
 Upon Putnam's departure, Bernie Clapper became President of Universal Recording Corporation.

+By 1967, Universal was operating five studios 24 hours a day, and began a $1 million 26,000 square foot expansion of four additional studios and more.
 Murray Alan became President of Universal Recording in the early 1970s.
 At its peak, Universal Recording Corporation employed over 400 people.
-In 1989, the Walton Street building was condemned, and Universal Recording moved to 32 West Randolph Street.
+In 1989, the Walton Street building was sold, and Universal Recording moved to 32 West Randolph Street.
+It closed for good shortly afterwards.